amhernandez1163/Challenge-One/README.md

 In Challenge One of the UTSA Coding Bootcamp, we were given a directive of refactoring existing code for the Horiseon webpage.

-The scenario provided was: the Marketing Agency of Horiseon wanted to ensure their code was up to accessibility standards so that their website is optimized for search engines.
+The scenario provided was: the Marketing Agency of Horiseon wants to ensure their code is up to accessibility standards so that their website is optimized for search engines.

 We also had a directive of Scouts Rule - which I really enjoyed.
 Scouts Rule's premise is "leave something better than you found it".
-In additon to making Horiseon's code accessible, I wanted to make sure the structure and CSS Style Page was optimized and sequential.
+In additon to making Horiseon's code accessible, I wanted to make sure the structure and CSS Style Page was consolidated, optimized, and sequential.

 This was an individual assignment, so I was the only contributor to this "clean up" - UTSA advised to clone the starter code for this Challenge from Xandromus on GitHub.

-All changes were done in VS Studio Code, Added/Committed/Pushed up from GitBash and sent to a GitHub repository named amhernandez1163/Challenge-One.
+All changes were done in VS Studio Code, Added/Committed/Pushed up from GitBash and sent to a GitHub repository found here: https://github.com/amhernandez1163/Challenge-One

 GitHub also hosts my URL for changes made to be displayed: https://amhernandez1163.github.io/Challenge-One/